 Week 11: Observations Observation: A research method that involves watching and recording behaviour.
-There are different types of observations: Observation evaluation: :(observers must be trained to complete coding - else the data will be unreliable.
+There are different types of observations: Covert: Participants are unaware that they are being observed.
+Overt: Participants are aware that they are being observed.
+Participant: When an observer is involved in the group they are observing.
+Non-participant: When an observer watches and records people's behaviour without being actively involved.
+Structured: An observation carried out in a laboratory in controlled conditions.
+Naturalistic: An observation carried out in a 'normal' setting where that behaviour would normally occur.
+Observation evaluation: :(observers must be trained to complete coding - else the data will be unreliable.
 The reliability of observations can be checked via inter-rater reliability. :(if the coding categories do not reflect what is meant to be measured, the measure can be invalid. :(In overt observations, participants may start acting differently due to being watched - this is known as observer bias. :(Covert observations are unethical as researchers do not tend to ask for informed consent before the study.
 Week 12: Case study and types of data including primary, secondary, quantitative & qualitative Case study: a study of a single person, group or event.
+Data - Observations or measurements, usually quantified and obtained in the course of research.
 The individuals in case studies display rare behaviour e.g. Sperry's split brain patients, Little Hans who had a phobia of horses, Siffre who slept in a cave.
 Case study evaluation: :) used in situations that would be unethical. :) can stimulate research into new areas of psychology. :(the findings can lack generalisability as the person being studied in depth is unique. :(the researcher may lose their objectivity, a form of researcher bias.